Norwich heritage walk

 LENGTH: full walk 2.5 miles (4km).

-Short route: Elm Hill to Bishopgate.
+Short route: St Princes Street to Elm Hill to Bishopgate.

 TERRAIN: mostly pavements: some uneven or cobbled.